toptal126/web3-genie-backend/docs/chat.md

 ## Overview

 The chat module provides a secure, wallet-authenticated chat system with AI-powered responses and token analysis capabilities.
+The system automatically detects and analyzes SPL token addresses in messages, providing detailed token insights.

 ## Authentication